VeriorPies/MineCloud/README.md

 ### Manually Start/Stop the Game Server
 To manually start/stop the game server:
  - Pause the MineCloud service first: `sudo systemctl stop minecloud.service`
- - Go to the server directory, `cd /opt/minecloud/server` and manually start the game server: `sudo ./start_server.sh` to start the game server
+ - Go to the server directory, by `cd /opt/minecloud/server`, and manually start the game server: `sudo ./start_server.sh` to start the game server
- - Manually stop the game server: `sudo ./stop_server.sh`
+ - In the server directory, manually stop the game server: `sudo ./stop_server.sh`
  - Once done, Resume the MineCloud service: `sudo systemctl start minecloud.service`

- Usually, we will want to do this to make sure the server can start up correctly after we've made some changes.
+ Usually, we will want to do this to make sure the server can start up correctly after we've made changes to the server files.
- Once `./start_server.sh` and `./start_server.sh` function properly, MineCloud service can start/stop the game server on the VM start and stop.
+ As long as `./start_server.sh` and `./start_server.sh` function properly, MineCloud service can start/stop the game server on the VM start and stop.

 ### Managing Server Files